TomOverland/Burger/README.md

 ## Installation:

-### Step 1 - Clone my repository
+#### Step 1 - Clone my repository

-In your command terminal, type the following to clone this repository: "git clone
+In your command terminal, type the following to clone this repository: "git clone https://github.com/TomOverland/Burger.git"

+#### Step 2 - Move to the correct directory

+Type the following in your command line: "cd Burger"

+#### Step 3 - Install NPM dependencies

+By typing "npm install -i" you will download all of the dependencies required for this application.

+#### Step 4 - Start the application on your local server

+Type the following in your command line: "node server.js" and then go to the url "localhost:3000" in your internet browser.

 ## License: